AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module13/ex5.md

 ![demo](./images/module135/2.png)

 Automatically the dimension ``Day`` will be added to create your first table.
 Now you can see your question answered on the fly.
-Do you remember the query from [Module 7](./../../modules/module7/exercises/3-queries.md)?
+Do you remember the query from <!--[Module 7](./../../modules/module7/exercises/3-queries.md)-->?
 It wasn't that easy.

 ![demo](./images/module135/3.png)